ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

     can interrupt UART recovery process).
 This MACRO definition is set in ``plat/marvell/armada/a8k/common/include/platform_def.h`` file.

+- DDR32
+    In order to work in 32bit DDR, instead of the default 64bit ECC DDR, this flag should be set to 1.

 For more information about build options, please refer to the :ref:`Build Options` document.